5T33Z0/Clover-Crate/README.md

 ![Bildschirmfoto 3](https://user-images.githubusercontent.com/76865553/136567445-fc271f7d-48be-42ff-9fcf-b46deb8dcb91.png)

 ## ABOUT
-Clover Crate is an unofficial documentation of the Clover Bootloader and its features so you know what each or the features do and hwo to use them.
+Clover Crate is an unofficial documentation of the Clover Bootloader and its features to help you figuring out what each option does.
 Its structure follows the hierarchy of the `config.plist` and the corresponding sections in Clover Configurator.
-Each available setting/parameter (besides obvious ones) is explained.
-In each section, you can click on the list menu on the top left to select a feature you are interested in to jump to the corresponding entry so you don't have to scroll all the way through a document.
+Almost each available setting/parameter (besides obvious ones) is explained.
+Particular attention was paid to the ACPI section, as this is one of the most important interfaces for configuring a Hackintosh.
+In each section/chapter, you can click on the list menu on the top left to select a feature you are interested in to jump to the corresponding entry so you don't have to scroll all the way through a document.
 I am talking about this one:

 ![TOC](https://user-images.githubusercontent.com/76865553/136510478-2bccd5ae-6cc6-4a98-8f8d-63c41de2d3b3.png)